vpeschenkov/Predator/README.md

 # Predator

 **Predator** is a minimalistic screensaver for macOS based on predator's countdown timer.
 Don't worry you mac doesn't blow 😄.
-Feel free to contrubute!
+It is completely open source, feel free to contribute!

 ## Compatibility